-For me, a wedding ceremony should be Professional, Fun and Personal.
+For me, a wedding ceremony should be professional, fun and personal.
 A time in your life where you take that deep breath, look at each other, have a cheeky smile and say "We are about to get married!"

 I am a Canberra based celebrant but I also travel as far as the South Coast, down to Cooma and up to the Kangaroo Valley.
 In fact, I don't mind travelling anywhere to help celebrate a wedding.

-I'd love to help with your wedding ceremony.
+I have just returned from working overseas for a few years and have plenty of dates available.
 Contact me today for a no-obligation meeting where we can chat, laugh and create.

 A little bit about me....